3. NUT Semantic Versioning

 NUT_VERSION_FORCED

-Set NUT_VERSION_DEFAULT to this value and enforce NUT_VERSION_PREFER_GIT=false.
+Set NUT_VERSION_DEFAULT (extended NUT SEMVER, may be just a triplet) to this value and enforce NUT_VERSION_PREFER_GIT=false.
 Usually sourced from ${abs_top_srcdir}/VERSION_FORCED (if present)

 NUT_VERSION_FORCED_SEMVER

-Set SEMVER to this value regardless of NUT_VERSION_PREFER_GIT setting.
+Set SEMVER (exactly a triplet) to this value regardless of NUT_VERSION_PREFER_GIT setting.
 Usually sourced from ${abs_top_srcdir}/VERSION_FORCED_SEMVER (if present)

 NUT_VERSION_DEFAULT